kubiskap/Karloss/README.md

 # Karloss_v2

 ## Introduction
-This Python script is created as partt of my bachelor thesis.
+This Python script is created as part of my bachelor thesis.
 It will be used as a tool in the process of verifying C-ITS hardware developed by various manufacturers, whether the C-ITS messages meet the standard or not.

 ### Requirements:
 * Python version ≥3.10,